 Background.
 The Democratic Practices Annual Seminar series has taken place since 2015 at the University of Cape Town, combining political philosophy and radical democratic theory with an interest in global south urbanization as spaces of inequality and possibility.
-This year we combine it with the Crosscuts Environmental Humanities Festival for Film & Text (21-24 Nov) to offer a timely opportunity to reflect on how film, as medium and practice, can offer a critical and decolonial practice.
+This year we combine it with the Crosscuts Environmental Humanities Festival for Film & Text (22-24 Nov) to offer a timely opportunity to reflect on how film, as medium and practice, can offer a critical and democratic and/or decolonial practice.
 The seminar aims to provide tools and concepts to rethink your ongoing research and projects.

 The Seminar will be led by Dr. Henrik Ernstson, political ecologist at The University of Manchester & KTH, Dr. Ashley Bohrer, intersectional feminist from the University of Notre Dame, and Dr. Andrés Fabián Henao Castro, political philosopher from University of Massachusetts Boston.
 Dr. Jacob von Heland, film-maker and Chief Editor for Crosscuts, will also join.

 There are no costs to take the seminar and all accepted participants have free entrance to the Crosscuts Film Festival.
 For details on how to find accommodation and getting around Stockholm, see below.

 The PhD seminar is organised by The Situated Ecologies Platform.
 Hosted with venue at KTH Environmental Humanities Laboratory and funds from GROWL: Grounding and Worlding Urban Infrastructures Research Project, Visual Environmental Humanities, and Crosscuts.